 Excavation and hauling activities of CCR stored in the existing impoundments was initially authorized under a NSR permit issued by DEQ on September 30, 2020.
-This permit was amended on April 16, 2021 to incorporate construction and operation of a BU Loadout Facility at which CCR will be unloaded, temporarily stored and loaded into railcars for off-site transport for beneficial use.
+This permit was amended on April 16, 2021 to incorporate construction and operation of a BU Loadout Facility at which CCR will be unloaded, temporarily stored and loaded into railcars for offsite transport for beneficial use.
 The permit was subsequently amended on January 4, 2022 to incorporate construction and operation of a BU classifying operation in which excavated CCR will be crushed and screened prior to being hauled to the BU Loadout Facility and subsequently transported offsite for beneficial use.
 The permit was administratively amended on January 20, 2022, to correct minor typographical errors within the permit.
+The permit was amended on July 25, 2022, to incorporate the dry coal ash handling permit dated January 29, 2016, into the CCR removal project permit.